-DECISION REQUIRED Lea d Member: Mayor Jame s Palmer eley, Chief Executive For ward Plan Ref: 2018/007 Key Decisio Voting arrangements The to: Combined Authority Board is recommended Simple majority (a) Agree the overarching ambition and five core ambitions. (b) Note the intention to commence a programme of engagement with stakeholders across the area. (c) Note the intention to bring forward to a future meeting of the Board the Combined Authority's Four Year Plan setting out the actions that will be taken to progress the 2030 ambitions. (d) Agree a budget of up to £40k in 2018/19 from the revenue gainshare allocation to fund the programme of engagement for the 2030 Ambition.
+DECISION REQUIRED Lea Lead Member: Mayor James Palmer eley, Chief Executive For ward Plan Ref: 2018/007 Key Decisio Voting arrangements The to: Combined Authority Board is recommended Simple majority (a) ) Agree the overarching ambition and five core ambitions. (b) b) Note the intention to commence a programme of engagement with stakeholders across the area. (c) (c) Note the intention to bring forward to a future meeting of the Board the Combined Authority's Four Year Plan setting out the actions that will be taken to progress the 2030 ambitions. (d) (d) Agree a budget of up to £40k in 2018/19 from the revenue gainshare allocation to fund the programme of engagement for the 2030 Ambition.